joneskj55/what-to-eat/README.md

 ![recipe](images/readme/recipe.png "Recipe")

 # Contributing
 Contributions are welcome!
-If you notice a bug or have a feature in mind feel free to open an issue or pull request.
+If you notice a bug or have a feature in mind feel free to either post it in the Discussions tab, open an issue, or submit a pull request.
 ## Add a meal choice
 If you have a meal option that you think should be added to the app, please feel free to open a pull request.
 Simply add the meal to the respective `json` file and an image in the `images` folder.